genome21/roblogic-codespace-template/CONTRIBUTING.md

-# Contributing to ML-DL Codespace Template
+# Contributing to Roblogic Codespace Template

-We welcome contributions to improve and expand the ML-DL Codespace Template.
+We welcome contributions to improve and expand the Roblogic Codespace Template.
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b my-feature-branch`)